 What is a cornea?

 The cornea at the front of the eye is the clear outer surface.
-This protects the eyes from infections, ultraviolet light and other particles.
-Working with the eye lens, the cornea focuses light which enters the eye so that vision can be clear.
+This protects the eyes from infections, ultraviolet light, and other particles.
+Working with the eye lens, the cornea focuses the light that enters the eye so that vision can be clear.

-The cornea is formed of three main layers of tissue, with additional two layers which are thin between these layers.
+The cornea is formed of three main layers of tissue, with additional two layers that are thin between these layers.

 What is cornea transplant surgery?

 A corneal transplant is a medical procedure to substitute a donor’s cornea with tissue.
 This procedure is known as Keratoplasty.

 For restoration of vision in patients with damaged cornea, corneal transplant is carried out.
 A corneal transplant may also relieve pain or other signs and symptoms related to corneal disease.

 A variety of problems with a cornea transplant can be treated including: